nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `export`

-- Use this command if you want to save all the data in the appplication on an external file
+- Use this command if you want to save all the data in the application on an external file.
-- The appplication will print the file location of the file the data is being saved to on the command line
+- The application will print the file location of the file the data is being saved to on the command line.

 Example of usage:
 ```
 export
 ```

-Sample output:
+Expected output:
 ```
 ____________________________________________________________
 Your data has been successfully exported to /home/guest/revised/export/data.json.